Falling Down (Tears for Fears song)

-"Falling Down" is a song by the British rock group Tears for Fears, released as a single from their fifth album, Raoul and the Kings of Spain (1995).
+"Falling Down" is a song by English pop rock band Tears for Fears, released as a single from their fifth album, Raoul and the Kings of Spain (1995).
 It was released as a single in the US, Brazil, Mexico, and some European countries, but not the UK.

 Critical reception

-Steve Baltin from Cash Box wrote, "The second single from the band’s (Roland Orzabal and musicians) underrated new album, Raoul And The Kings Of Spain is another impressively dark and haunting number.
+Steve Baltin from Cash Box wrote, "The second single from the band's (Roland Orzabal and musicians) underrated new album, Raoul and the Kings of Spain is another impressively dark and haunting number.
 Backed by a medium-tempo beat, Orzabal sings in a sweet whisper throughout the song, raising the tone during the chorus.
-A sure bet at Triple A, let’s hope radio programmers remember how good Tears For Fears have been to them in the past and take a chance on this excellent song."
+A sure bet at Triple A, let's hope radio programmers remember how good Tears for Fears have been to them in the past and take a chance on this excellent song."